-On fluorescence intensity plots, abscesses appeared as sharp, localised peaks of mCherry expression (Figure 5.8).
-The background level of mCherry expression was around a grey value of 5.
-Noteworthy, not all abscesses were associated with overlapping or nearby GFP expression.
-For instance, a particularly bright medium-sized abscess had no associated GFP expression at all (Figure 5.8D).
-In other cases, dimmer abscesses were overlapping with or next to peaks of GFP expression (Figure 5.8B and E).
-The embryos with terminal abscesses exhibited large areas of GFP expression (Figure 5.8F and G).
-At 44 hours post infection, in embryos infected with SH1000, most encountered abscesses were more developed than those found at 24 hours post-infection (Figure 5.9).
-One infected embryo had a developing abscess (Figure 5.9A) while most other infected embryos with abscesses exhibited signs of tissue damage (Figure 5.9C and E-G).
-The fluorescence intensity plots showed that the developing abscess did not have any GFP expression associated to it (Figure 5.10A).
-In contrast, all the other embryos, which had much larger abscesses, exhibited regions of high GFP intensity surrounding infected tissues (Figure 5.10B-G).

-Finally, fluorescence profiles of abscesses in zebrafish embryos infected with sagB were analysed.
-Most abscesses formed by sagB were observed after 44 hours (Figure 5.11).
-This was consistent with the fact that the mutant is attenuated and that the infection was performed in 2 days old embryos, which are more resilient to infection by S. aureus.
-Only two embryos infected with sagB had developed a large abscess during the experiments, one of which had signs of tissue damage (Figure 5.11D).
 The fluorescence plots revealed that no GFP expression was associated with the small abscesses (Figure 5.12A-C).
 The large abscess that resulted in tissue damage had a region of high GFP expression surrounding it (Figure 5.12D).
 Conversely, the other large abscess that was identified was clearly visible on the fluorescence plot but no GFP expression was detectable (Figure 5.12E).
 The compiled data can be found in Table 5.1.
 The data is presented in the same order as the pictures on Figures 5.7, 5.9 and 5.11.

 The compiled data was analysed qualitatively to determine if GFP expression was linked to the size of the abscess or its position in the embryo body.
 For relative comparison of abscess size, the mean of the length across the abscess was calculated from column 3 of Table 5.1.
 Abscesses were classed in three categories: small for mean diameter less than 100 µm across, medium for mean diameter between 100 and 200 µm, large for mean diameter over 200 µm.
 When the size of an abscess could not be reliably assessed due to tissue damage caused by the infection (indicated by an asterisk in column 3 of Table 5.1.), the abscess was considered large.
 Association with GFP expression and position of the abscess was also scored.
+The data is summarised in Table 5.2.
+In embryos infected with SH1000 it was observed that 3/5 of abscesses were located in the anterior trunk.
+Of these, 3/4 were associated with GFP expression which seemingly indicate that NFκB was activated in response to the infection.
+Conversely, only 1/4 of abscesses located in the posterior trunk were associated with GFP expression.
+A Fisher exact test indicated that the association between the position of abscesses and the likelihood of GFP expression was not significant (p = 0.065) In embryos infected with sagB, 1/3 of abscesses were located in the anterior trunk and none of them were associated with GFP expression.
+Only 1/4 of abscesses located in the posterior trunk were associated with GFP expression.
+Again, a Fisher exact test found no significant association between the location of abscesses and the likelihood of GFP expression (p = 1).

+Thus it seems that SH1000 formed abscesses primarily in the anterior trunk of embryos and the sagB mutant in the posterior trunk.
+Abscesses formed by SH1000 in the anterior trunk were equally likely to be associated with GFP expression than those formed in the posterior trunk, independently of the strain.
+However, the small size of the samples, especially for the sagB mutant, greatly reduces the power of these comparisons.